Visiting the Lake District without a car

 Fancy taking a different mode of transport around the Lakes?

-It depends on where you want to go and where you base yourself, but with a little planning you can usually get where you need to go – that being said, traffic jams in popular places will still be an issue, especially during the summer months, but at least you can enjoy the scenery and you won’t have to worry about finding a parking space when you get to where you’re going!
+And remember, it doesn’t matter what vehicle you’re in, traffic jams in popular places will still be an issue, especially during the summer months but, at least if your on public transport, you can enjoy the scenery, and you wonāt have to worry about finding a parking space when you get to where youāre going!

 Getting around the Lakes by bus